 Education And Culture

 The most famous educational institution in Cairo is Al Azhar University, which is the oldest university in the entire Islamic world.
 The institution has developed around the Al-Azhar Mosque, the oldest Mosque in Cairo.
 The Fatimid religious order founded both the university and Mosque in 970.
 Al Azhar University is an authoritative voice throughout the Islamic world, and its positions on important issues are influential in Egypt and the Muslim world.
 Other institutions of higher education include Cairo University (founded in 1908) and Ain Shams University (1950), which together enroll more than 100,000 students.
-The American University of Cairo, founded in 1919, where the children of Egypt's elite mingle with students and faculty from abroad, is also a key academic institution in the capital.
+The American University of Cairo, founded in 1919, where the children of Egypt's elite mingle with students and faculty from abroad, is also a critical academic institution in the capital.

 Egyptian history is displayed and preserved in the city's numerous Museum collections.
 The Egyptian Museum (Founded in 1902) contains hundreds of thousands of artifacts, including more than 1,700 pieces from the collection of Pharaoh Tutankhamun.
-The Museum of Islamic Arts (1881) contains a vast collection relating to early Islamic civilization, and the Coptic Museum (1910) traces the history of the Coptic community in Egypt.
+The Museum of Islamic Arts (1881) includes a vast collection relating to early Islamic civilization, and the Coptic Museum (1910) traces the history of the Coptic community in Egypt.
 Other Cairo Museums maintain collections relating to more modern themes, ranging from the El-Gawhara Palace Museum, built in 1811 in the Ottoman style, to the Mahmoud Khalil Museum, founded in 1963, which contains works by Vincent Van Gogh, Paul Gauguin, Peter Paul Rubens, and other renowned European and Egyptian artists.